Becoming a Gastroenterologist

 Step 6: Complete a Gastroenterology Fellowship

 A 3-year fellowship is the final step in the student's education in preparation for becoming a gastroenterologist.
 This includes at least 18 months of patient-care experience.
-A consortium of the four major gastrointestinal medicine societies has established guidelines that require fellows to gain training in a variety of hepatic and gastrointestinal diseases.
+A consortium of the four major gastrointestinal medical societies has established guidelines that require fellows to gain training in a variety of hepatic and gastrointestinal diseases.
 The consortium also requires fellows to take part in the long-term management of patients with diseases of the gastrointestinal system.

 Step 7: Become Board-Certified